-On the C8051F560, the debug pins, C2CK, and C2D, are shared with the pins RST and P3.0 respectively.
-The daughter card includes the resistors necessary to enable pin sharing, which allow the RST and P3.0 pins to be used normally while simultaneously debugging the device.
+On the C8051F700, the debug pin C2CK is shared with the /RST pin.
+The daughter card includes the resistor necessary to enable pin sharing which allows the /RST pin to be used normally while simultaneously debugging the device.
 See Application Note "AN124: Pin Sharing Techniques for the C2 Interface" at www.silabs.com for more information regarding pin sharing.